What are radionuclides and how do they get into drinking water?

 Can radionuclides in drinking water be treated?

-The implications to the private well owner are that point-of-use systems (i.e. treatment system that only treats the kitchen tap water) may be all that is required for uranium or radium removal.
-However, point-of-entry (i.e. treatment systems that treat all of the water that enters the home) would be required for radon gas removal from water.
+The implications to the private well owner are that point-of-use systems (i.e., treatment systems that only treat the kitchen tap water) may be all that is required for uranium or radium removal.
+However, point-of-entry systems (i.e., treatment systems that treat all of the water that enters the home) would be required for radon gas removal from water.
 The presence of other naturally occurring minerals in the water may increase treatment costs.

 |Radium 226, Radium 228||Cation exchange, manganese greensand filters, or reverse osmosis|